 #8: Engraved Wood Sign

-This pattern, with a tutorial, will guide you on how to make an engraved wooden sign using your Dremel.
+This pattern-tutorial will show you how to craft an engraved wooden sign with your Dremel.

 Interesting Read: How to Sign Woodworking Projects